Library - Parent Information

 Students in grades K-6 visit the Media Center for weekly lessons and a book exchange.
 Classes include literature and book talks, library skills, research skills, novel engineering (a literature-based STEM unit), and technology lessons along with book exchange time.
-The library/media curriculum includes digital citizenship, evaluating information, and library and research skills, with technology embedded into lessons.
+The library/media curriculum includes digital citizenship, evaluating information such as websites, and library and research skills, with technology embedded into lessons.

 Students in Kindergarten and Grade 1 borrow one book at a time, while students in Grade 2-6 may borrow two books at a time.
 All students may borrow more books if needed for class projects or assignments.
-Students may also return and borrow books during open book exchange, so effectively them may borrow more than one or two books per week.
+Students may also return and borrow books during open book exchange, so effectively they may borrow more than one or two books per week.
 The regular borrowing period is one week.

-There are no fines for overdue books, but students cannot borrow more books until their books are returned.
+There are no fines for overdue books, but students should not borrow more books until their previous books are returned.
 Families are responsible for replacement costs on lost or damaged materials per Board of Education policy, and replacement books are not generally accepted in lieu of lost book fines.

 Acceptable Use Policy

 During their child's registration, parents receive and sign an Acceptable Use Policy (AUP), which describes the expectations for their child's technology use.
 The policies regarding this are posted on the Board of Education Policies section of the district website.
 (6141.321 & 6141.3291) Students review the rules in a student version of the AUP in Library/Media class each year.

 Students and parents are welcome to use online resources -- like Destiny, World Book Online, and PebbleGo -- at home.
 Passwords may be found on the Student Resources page.

 Parents are always welcome to volunteer in our school library.
 If no time frames exist at Dunbar Hill School, we can refer you to another Hamden Public School.
 Please contact Gina Mariconda, Library Media Specialist, if you are willing to help!